Hyperflux: Pruning Reveals Importance: Hyperflux Performance

 \subsection{ImageNet-2012}

-To test \textit{Hyperflux} at scale, we pruned ResNet-50 on ImageNet-2012.
-Table~\ref{table:resnet50_imagenet_compute} shows that, even at extreme sparsity, \textit{Hyperflux} performs competitively against state-of-the-art.
-Interestingly, our loading of pretrained weights increased the accuracy of all methods, with the exception of Spartan, which lost almost \(1.5\%\) accuracy compared to its reported results.
+To evaluate \textit{Hyperflux} at scale, we apply it to ResNet-50, DeiT-Tiny, and DeiT-Small on the ImageNet-2012 dataset.
+As shown in Tables~\ref{table:resnet50_imagenet_compute} and \ref{table:comparison_deit}, \textit{Hyperflux} performs competitively against state-of-the-art methods, even at extreme sparsity levels.
+Notably, for ResNet-50, initializing with pretrained weights improves the accuracy of most baseline methods compared to their reported results, with the sole exception of Spartan, which experiences an accuracy drop of nearly \(1.5\%\).